Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

 \section{Scalar QED model}

 In contrast to the scalar-gravity 0d toy model, the scalar QED toy model does not admit an exact, analytical solution for its quantum dynamics.
 We will therefore utilize various approximation methods towards solving for its quantum dynamics.
-In particular, we consider both quantum Langevin and master equation approaches, and approximations within these approaches that take advantage of the assumed weak system-bath interaction.
+In particular, we consider both quantum Langevin and master equation approaches, and approximations within these approaches that take advantage of the assumed weak system-bath interaction to show that the model maps onto the oscillator system with two-photon damping.